Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 "Well *somebody* dropped the ball, big time!
 You mean to tell me there were coordinated attacks in *five* countries, on two different ***planets,*** and *nobody* knew it was being organized?!"

 "We can’t work with intel we don’t have, boss," one of the senior analysts pointed out.
-"If nothing comes to us from counter-terrorism, then…"
+"If nothing comes to us from counter-terrorism, then..."

 Gabe sighed.
 "I know that.
 But somebody, *somewhere* screwed the goddamn pooch, and now we have dead and wounded ETs, wounded humans, half a dozen dead terrorists and arson damage to a civic building.
 I am not willing to just shrug that off!
 So we are going to get to the bottom of this thing, and when we know whose fuckup allowed it to happen, we will make our displeasure **known.** *¿Me entiendes?"* There were nods, which Gabe echoed.